sophienyaa/printkitty.js/README.md

 <img src="img/uwu-transparent.png" alt="drawing" width="200"/>
 <span style="display: block;">~nyaa!</span>

-&nbsp;

 ## What is this?

-This is a (pretty awful) utility to use with 'Cat Printers', aka GBO1 / GT01 printers.
+This is a (pretty awful) utility to use with 'Cat Printers', aka GB01 / GT01 printers.

 The are small, monochrome, battery powered thermal printers that communicate using Bluetooth Low Energy.